-James Belich is a Professorial Fellow and Beit Professor of Commonwealth and Imperial History at the University of Oxford.
+James Belich is a Professorial Fellow and Beit Professor of Imperial and Commonwealth History at the University of Oxford.

 His first book, The New Zealand Wars, won the Trevor Reece Memorial Prize in 1988.
 I Shall Not Die was first published in 1989, and won the 1990 Adam Award for the ‘most significant contribution to [New Zealand] literature in the preceding two years’.